 I'm guilty too.
 I thought clothes that were stained and ripped would be fine in the garbage, but fuck I was wrong.
 Not a single item of clothing belongs in the trash.
 If you've done it before too, no hard feelings (except for the big corporations who are cutting up their returned clothes and throwing them in the trash—there' some hard feelings there).
 I'm writing this to help us all learn from our mistakes because when we know better, we can do better.
 To begin, let's learn about the different fibers that make up our clothes.

 Clothes are made of various fibers that fall into two groups—natural and synthetic.

-Natural fibers such as cotton, flax, hemp, wool and silk and cellulosic manmade fibers such as viscose (rayon), modal, or lyocell, or Tencel will eventually decompose, producing acid leachate and releasing greenhouse gases such as methane and carbon dioxide, both of which contribute to climate change.
+Semi-synthetic fibers fibers such as viscose (rayon), modal, or lyocell will also eventually decompose, but they produce release greenhouse gases such as methane and carbon dioxide—both of which contribute to climate change.

-But synthetic fibers such as polyester, spandex, acrylic or nylon will never biodegrade.
+Synthetic fibers such as polyester, spandex, acrylic or nylon will never biodegrade.
 Like plastic, textiles made of synthetic fibers will fill up valuable space in our landfills and remain there forever.
-Like, forever ever.
+Like, foreva eva.

 Option One: Upcycle!

 If your old undies or t-shirts can't be donated as a pre-worn vintage (kidding), there are a few clever ways they can be repurposed: